 Important Information for Using PizzaBlab’s Pizza Dough Calculator

 The calculator is based on baker’s percentages.
-If the term ‘baker’s percentage’ is new to you, or if you’re not entirely sure you understand it, it is highly recommended to read about it in the link above before proceeding.
+If this term is new to you or you’re not entirely confident in your understanding, it’s strongly recommended to read about it in the link above before proceeding.

-To display the final quantities of the ingredients, the calculator requires all the basic dough data: dough weight/dimensions, number of balls, water and salt percentages, preferment quantities (if using preferment), and fermentation temperature and duration.
-Without this information, the calculator will display zero quantities, as there is no basis for calculation.
+To show the final ingredient quantities, the calculator needs all the basic dough data: dough weight or dimensions, number of balls, water and salt percentages, preferment details (if used), and fermentation temperature and duration.
+Without this information, the calculator will display zeros, as it has no basis for calculation.

-The fermentation duration refers to the time from the END OF KNEADING to when the pizza is baked, regardless of the fermentation method used.
+The fermentation duration refers to the total time from the end of kneading until the pizza is baked – regardless of the fermentation method, any stretch-and-folds, or the timing of shaping/balling the dough.

-When using a preferment, the fermentation duration refers specifically to the final dough, AFTER the preferment has been incorporated.
-In other words, when selecting the fermentation duration, only account for the fermentation time of the FINAL dough.
+When using a preferment, the fermentation duration applies only to the final dough – after the preferment has been incorporated.

-PizzaBlab’s pizza dough calculator can be used for any yeast-leavened dough.
+PizzaBlab’s pizza dough calculator can be used for any yeast-leavened dough – not just pizza.

-Therefore, the calculator provides an excellent starting point for determining the amount of yeast.
-However, the suggested amount is not definitive and may require slight adjustments through trial and error.
+Some variables can’t be captured in a simple formula.
+Factors like fluctuating fermentation temperatures, variations in dough management techniques, final dough temperature, and yeast vitality can all significantly affect the fermentation rate.
+The calculator provides an excellent starting point for determining the amount of yeast, however, the suggested amount is not definitive and may require slight adjustments through trial and error.

 This guide will provide you with the necessary steps to use PizzaBlab’s pizza dough calculator effectively.
 Although the calculator may seem complex and overwhelming at first, fear not.
 Once you grasp the underlying principles (which won’t take long), you’ll be able to effortlessly make dough that perfectly suits your preferences